The Thackery T. Lambshead Pocket Guide to Eccentric & Discredited Diseases

 The Thackery T. Lambshead Pocket Guide to Eccentric & Discredited Diseases (2003) is an anthology of fantasy medical conditions edited by Jeff VanderMeer and Mark Roberts, and published by Night Shade Books.
+A second edition was published by Spectra in 2005.

+Contents

-The Guide claims to be 83rd in a series of editions inaugurated by the fictional Dr. Thackery T. Lambshead in 1915, and contains generally humorous entries (in varying degrees of darkness) with disease descriptions by several popular authors such as Neil Gaiman, Alan Moore and Michael Moorcock, which together detail the "secret medical history" of the 20th century.
+The Guide claims to be 83rd edition of a medical reference text first compiled by the fictional Dr. Thackery T. Lambshead in 1915.
+It contains generally humorous entries (in varying degrees of darkness) with describing fantastical diseases, which together detail the "secret medical history" of the 20th century.
+Each entry presents a history of the disease, its characteristic symptoms, and any cure that might exist, all written in a faux encyclopedic style.
+Many diseases are accompanied by illustrations.
+The book also includes essays about the adventures of the titular Thackery T. Lambshead, "a sort of medical Indiana Jones."
+Appendices to the book include a history of its many editions, and biographies of the many contributing authors, named as "doctors," in which their writing career is recast as a medical career.

+Reception

 In 2004, the book was shortlisted for a Hugo Award for Best Related Book and a World Fantasy Award for Best Anthology.

-A sequel anthology was released in 2011 called The Thackery T. Lambshead Cabinet of Curiosities, which was co-edited by Jeff VanderMeer and Anne VanderMeer.
+A sequel anthology was released in 2011 called The Thackery T. Lambshead Cabinet of Curiosities, which was co-edited by Jeff and Ann VanderMeer.